The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 III.
 Statement of Positive Panhellenic Contact

 Positive Panhellenic Contact: Promotion of Greek life as a whole, not merely an individual organization.
-[FALL SEMESTER]
+[FALL AND SPRING SEMESTER]

 IV.
 Fall Primary Recruitment Eligibility